-If someone has never received the error message "Mobile data network could not be activated" on their iPhone, I would like to congratulate them warmly.
-This message keeps popping up for me - and it doesn't matter whether I had Blau.de or AldiTalk as the provider.
+If anyone has managed to never get the error message “Cellular data network could not be activated” on their iPhone, I would like to congratulate them warmly.
+This message keeps appearing for me - and it doesn't matter whether I had Blau.de or AldiTalk as my provider.
 But now I would like to help the AldiTalk users, because I have the whole thing for Blau.de already posted once.
-AldiTalk can also be found under the label "MedionMobile" and that runs just like blue on the e-Plus network - for information only.
+AldiTalk can also be found under the “MedionMobile” label and that works just like blue on the e-Plus network – just for information.

 If you order your nano SIM for the iPhone 5 from AldiTalk, you will also receive an A4 sheet of paper with the necessary settings for the mobile data network.
 You can usually find this information here: